privacera/paig/paig-client/README.md

 ```

 ## Initialization
-Register an account with Privacera AI Governance at https://privacera.ai.
-Register your AI application and
+Start your PAIG-Server.
+Create your AI application and
-download the Privacera Shield Configuration file.
+download the Shield Configuration file.
 Place the file in a folder called `privacera` relative to
 where you are running the app.

 ```python